ethanweed/stokerwidget/README.md

 Requires the excellent [Scriptable](https://scriptable.app) app for iOS.

 This is just a hobby project.
 I am responsible for nothing, and make no promises to maintain anything.

+You will need to find the appropriate values to paste into the url constant.